Sea Turtle Conservation in Sri Lanka

 Living Arrangements for Volunteers in Sri Lanka:

-We encourage community living so that our volunteers can get an immersive travel experience and really learn to live like a local; so you will be placed in shared accommodation in a local area.
+We encourage community living so that our volunteers can get an immersive travel experience and really learn to live like a local; so you will be placed in shared accommodation in the Galle area.
+Your volunteer house will have wifi and bathrooms are shared.

 Your meals will be provided every day and will be delicious home-cooked Sri Lankan cuisine but don’t worry if you have any special dietary requirements as most of these can be easily catered for with the local ingredients.